SABS-R3/software-engineering-day1/_episodes/05-containers.md

 ## Beware 'Copying' of Containers!

-Here, note that `y` is not equal to the contents of 'x', it is a second label on the *same object*.
+Here, note that `y` is not equal to the contents of `x`, it is a second label on the *same object*.
 So when we change `y`, we are also changing `x`.
 This is generally true for mutable types in Python.

 ~~~
 x = [1, 2, 3]